SaidRasinlic/To-Do-RoR-Hotwire/README.md

 - **Clone this [repo](https://github.com/SaidRasinlic/To-Do-RoR-Hotwire)**
 - Navigate to the correct directory **cd To-Do-RoR-Hotwire** (case sensitive)
 - Setup database configuration in [./app/config/database.yml](./config/database.yml) and use your correct username and password to access PostgreSQL database
-- In your terminal run the following two commands:
+- In your terminal run the following commands:
   - `bundle install`
   - `yarn install`
   - `rails tailwindcss:build`